Cryptominer937/sentinel/README.md

 Sentinel is an autonomous agent for persisting, processing and automating Gravium governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version 12.1 graviumd instance on each Gravium V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version graviumd instance on each Gravium Masternode.

-This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing Masternode in Ubuntu or Debian based distributions.

 ## Installation